brecke/resume/README.md

 As a software engineer my main skill is problem-solving and complexity management.
 I like to make sure everything I put my name in is well designed (as in thought) and well crafted.

-I love crafting products no matter the technology I’m using, as long as it’s the right one for the job and open source.
+I love building products no matter the technology I’m using, as long as it’s the right one for the job and open source.
 I have used several technologies throughout the years, including Ruby on Rails, Python & Django / Flask, JavaEE and Java.

 Lately I’ve been using mostly Javascript both professionally as well as in my pet projects.
 I have also done some devops work, mostly docker orchestration for development and deployment purposes.
 I’m hoping to find the time to sharpen my javascript skills and look into ReactJS/Redux in the near future.
 I have also been a part-time sysadmin for some time in the past, especially around development, collaboration and automation tools.